kvkeerthi/Heat3.0/README.md

 # YAML Templates

-# VN's and Policy Templates
+# VN's, SG's and Policy Templates

+contrail-sg.yaml
+    - Will allow to create SG
+    - Will allow to create v4 & v6 rules along with SCTP rule

 contrail-vn-v4v6.yaml